 Bodily Injury Liability (BI) is auto insurance coverage that pays for injuries a driver causes to other people, including other drivers, passengers, and pedestrians.
 This part of your auto insurance policy covers medical expenses, lost wages, and pain & suffering up to your policy limit.

-Additionally, there will be options to elect higher BI coverage of:
+Additionally, there are options to elect higher BI coverage of:

 There has been a change regarding coverage of a "resident relative of the household."
 Consider the following scenarios: